-Neck pain, ear pain & TMJ
+Neck pain, ear pain & TMJD

 TMJ stands for temporomandibular joint: this joint connects the lower part of the jaw to the skull somewhere around the region of the ears (on both sides of the head, obviously.)

-As seen on the image above, the TMj connects to the skull at a point very close from the ear: it’s easy to understand why a malfunctioning of the TMJ would be the root cause of ear pain, mastoid process pain, occipital bone pain and even facial pain.
+As seen on the image above, the TMJ connects to the skull at a point very close from the ear: it’s easy to understand why malfunctioning of the TMJ would be the root cause of ear pain, mastoid process pain, occipital bone pain and even facial pain.
 And these types of pain are likely to be responsible for tension headaches.

-TIP!If you’re in pain while lying in bed and feel disconfort somewhere in the upper part of the body but can’t pinpoint exactly where it hurts, try putting something rigid between your jaw and your pillow (a small book can do the trick).
-This always gets me some relief.
+If you’re in pain while lying in bed and feel some discomfort somewhere in the upper part of the body but can’t pinpoint exactly where it hurts, try putting something rigid between your jaw and your pillow (a small book can do the trick).

-Tension headaches & neck pain self massage video
+My neck hurts: neck pain self massage video

 So I assume you’ve tried everything to ease the pain in your neck, including neck massages.
 But…